silviaCerby/gitbook/docs/how-to_use_cerby/cerby_web_app/secrets/view-a-secret.md

 ---
-description: This article describes how to view the secrets you have added or that you were granted shared access in Cerby.
+description: "This article describes how to view the secrets you have added or that you were granted shared access in Cerby."
 intercom_id: 8705383
 ---